Groynes Drive, off Johns Road (State Highway 1).

 The main walking track is the Waimairi Walkway (5km return), providing a great opportunity for lovers of nature, walkers and athletes to escape the noise of the central city.

-Picnic areas and coin-operated barbeques make it a popular spot for gatherings of friends and family.
+Picnic areas and free barbeques make it a popular spot for gatherings of friends and family.

 The dog exercise parks is enclosed offering a safe place away from people and vehicles.